Lymphoma Cancer

 Infectious Causes

-• The bacterium called Helicobacter pylori causes MALT (mucosa-associated lymphoid tissue) lymphoma,
+• The bacterium Helicobacter pylori is linked to MALT (mucosa-associated lymphoid tissue) lymphoma,

-• Bacteria called Borrelia burgdorferi, chlamydia psittaci, campylobacter jejuni,
+• Bacteria such as Borrelia burgdorferi, Chlamydia psittaci, and Campylobacter jejuni,

 • Diffuse large B-cell lymphoma,

-• HHV8 virus can cause primary effusion lymphoma and Castleman's disease.
+• And the HHV8 virus, which can cause primary effusion lymphoma and Castleman disease.

 Immunodeficiency

-A suppressed immune system for various reasons is also among the reasons that increase the risk of lymphoma.
+A suppressed immune system, for various reasons, is also among the factors that increase the risk of developing lymphoma.

 • Swollen lymph nodes